italia/spid-cie-oidc-django/docs/schemas/TOKEN_ENDPOINT.md

 After receiving and validating a Token Request from the RP, the OP’s Token Endpoint returns a successful response, if the Token Request (both ID Token and Refresh Token) is invalid or unauthorized, the OP constructs the error response.

-In spid_cie_oidc.onboarding.schemas there are functions to generate the json schema of the Token Request to the OP's Token Endpoint from RP and the related OP's response to RP.
+In spid_cie_oidc.provider.schemas there are functions to generate the json schema of the Token Request to the OP's Token Endpoint from RP and the related OP's response to RP.

 With the same functions is possible to validate request and response.